Glenbrooks Speech and Debate Tournament

 Put me on the email chain: email@example.com

 A little about myself: I debated at College Prep for 4 years (qualified to the TOC in policy).
-I'm currently a second-year student at the University of Chicago not debating in college, studying economics and public policy.
+I'm currently a rising junior at the University of Chicago not debating in college, studying economics and public policy.
 I'm an assistant coach at College Prep, and also working with the wonderful people at Lane Tech this year.

 I went for primarily: Politics, Topic DAs, cheaty CPs, T, Impact Turns with Advantage CPs (bonus points if you execute this cleanly in front of me), and the occasional K. I was a policy-leaning debater, but very flex.
 Do whatever you do best and I'll listen.